An audacious Indian

 Birth of the first international cricketer from Jharkhand.
 When a call-up to the national side came, MS Dhoni wasted no time in asserting himself, smashing identical scores of 148 against Pakistan in his fifth ODI and his fifth Test.
-His audacious approach at the crease, and the success he achieved, immediately drew comparisons with Adam Gilchrist.
+His audacious approach at the crease, and the success he achieved, immediately drew comparisons with Adam Gilchrist, though he was also a nerveless Bevan-esque finisher, happy to take the chase to the last over and get 'em in boundaries.
 Only three years into international cricket, Dhoni was appointed India's one-day and T20 captain.
-He led India to victory in the World Twenty20 in 2007 and the CB Series the following year.
-He took over the Test captaincy later in 2008 and oversaw memorable series wins over Australia, England and New Zealand, and India went on to become No.1 in the format.
+He led India to victory in the World T20 in 2007 and the CB Series the following year.
+He took over the Test captaincy later in 2008 and oversaw memorable series wins over Australia, England and New Zealand, and India went on to become No. 1 in the format.
 But Dhoni was also in charge when they lost the top ranking in embarrassing fashion, with eight straight overseas losses to England and Australia in 2011 and 2012.
 However, he is likely to be best remembered for leading India to the World Cup title in 2011.
 He captained India to a 4-0 whitewash of Australia at home and then unbeaten to the Champions Trophy title, both in 2013, and to the World T20 final the following year - at the tail-end of which, during the tour of Australia, he gave up the captaincy and announced his retirement from Test cricket